linuxlawson/monthly-planner/README.md

 ## Monthly Planner

-This is my first attempt using classes in python.
-It confused me and I'm not sure I got it right but the program works as it should.

-It's basically a copy of the recipe program with different wording.

 **About:**
 This is a monthly planner concerning chores/duties for you and/or your kids (if you have),
 with entry fields to be filled in for: Daily, Weekly, and Monthly chores/duties.